South Island: Naming and usage

+The island has been known in English as the South Island for many years.
+The Te Reo Māori name for it Te Waipounamu now also has official recognition.
+The name is most often translated to mean "the water(s) of pounamu", but possibly evolved from Te Wāhi Pounamu ("the place of pounamu").
+It was first recorded in English by Captain James Cook on his voyage to New Zealand in 1769.
+North Island iwi alternatively used the name Te Waka-a-Māui ("the canoe of Māui") for the South Island.

-In the 19th century, some maps identified the South Island as Middle Island or New Munster, and the name South Island or New Leinster was used for today's Stewart Island / Rakiura.
+In the 19th century, some maps identified the South Island as Middle Island or New Munster (named after Munster province in Southern Ireland) with the name South Island or New Leinster was used for today's Stewart Island.
 In 1907, the Minister for Lands gave instructions to the Land and Survey Department that the name Middle Island was not to be used in the future.
 "South Island will be adhered to in all cases".

 Although the island had been known as the South Island for many years, in 2009 the New Zealand Geographic Board found that along with the North Island, the South Island had no official name.
 After a public consultation, the board officially named the island South Island or Te Waipounamu in October 2013.

-Said to mean "the Water(s) of Greenstone", Te Waipounamu possibly evolved from Te Wāhi Pounamu ("the Place of Greenstone").
-The island is also known as Te Waka a Māui which means "Māui's Canoe".
-In some modern alliterations of Māori legends, the South Island existed first, as the boat of Māui, while the North Island was the fish that he caught.
-Various Māori iwi sometimes use different names, with some preferring to call the South Island Te Waka o Aoraki, referring to another Māori legend called the story of Aoraki, as after the world was created Aoraki and his three brothers came down in a waka to visit their mother, Papatūānuku the earth mother, only to crash after failing to perform a karakia on their way back home to their father, Ranginui (also known as Raki) the sky father, in turn causing the waka to transform into an island and the four brothers into the mountain ranges on top of it.

 In prose, the two main islands of New Zealand are called the North Island and the South Island, with the definite article.
 It is also normal to use the preposition in rather than on, for example "Christchurch is in the South Island", "my mother lives in the South Island".
 Maps, headings, tables, and adjectival expressions use South Island without "the".

 As it is 32% larger than the North Island but contains less than a quarter of the country's population, the South Island is sometimes humorously nicknamed the "mainland" of New Zealand by its residents.

+Māori mythology

+The island is also known as Te Waka a Māui which means "Māui's Canoe".
+In some modern alliterations of Māori legends, the South Island existed first, as the boat of Māui, while the North Island was the fish that he caught.

+Various Māori iwi sometimes use different names, with some preferring to call the South Island Te Waka o Aoraki, referring to another Māori legend called the story of Aoraki, as after the world was created, Aoraki and his three brothers came down in a waka to visit their mother, Papatūānuku the earth mother, only to crash after failing to perform a karakia on their way back home to their father, Ranginui (also known as Raki) the sky father, in turn causing the waka to transform into an island and the four brothers into the mountain ranges on top of it.